lilcguy/Team-Profile-Generator/README.md

 https://drive.google.com/file/d/1sxjc5A-gRLzdpHFWFyKOPkkYDoIPQJ1Q/view?usp=share_link

+The sample HTML file created in the video is found in /dist/sampleindex.html.

 ## Tests

 After installing the dependencies with the npm i command, run the command npm test to start Jest, which will run the test suites.